P4steo/AIGames/README.md

 # Ai games

-This repository includes our code, which we were doing during the Ai Games Hackathon
+This repository includes our code, which we were doing during the Ai Games Hackathon.
+The competition was to create an AI machine capable of predicting flights.

 ## Authors